Meet the Governors

 I have coached mini, junior, youth rugby at Old Ruts and currently co-manage the U21 team.
-My youngest son Rory attend Rutlish School until 2016.
+My youngest child Rory attended Rutlish School until 2016.

 Stella Croissant - Co-opted Governor

-Stella was elected as parent governor in 2002 when her two sons were students at Rutlish.
+Stella was elected as parent governor in 2002 when her two children were students at Rutlish.
 After completing her 4 year term in that capacity she was co-opted on to the Governing Body.
-Stella is a member of the Curriculum, Personnel and Finance Committees.
-She was previously a member of RR6 – the joint 6th form committee with Ricards Lodge High School where her daughter attended.
+She is also a member of the RR6 Committee – the joint 6th form committee with Ricards Lodge High School where her child attended.